AnaFilipaMartelo/Challenge7/README.md

 # FinTech ETF Performance Analysis

-This project involves building a financial database and web application using SQL, Python, and the Voilà library to analyze the performance of a hypothetical fintech ETF.
+In this project, you will leverage the power of SQL, Python, and the Voilà library to create a financial database and web application.
 The goal is to gain insights into the ETF's performance and visualize the data through interactive visualizations.

 ---